 Looking for a cruise deal?
 Just like with any kind of travel, there are specific times when you can score great cruise fares and times when it may seem impossible.
 Saving money planning and booking a cruise often comes down to timing and flexibility, but it’s not just the time of year or season that dictates what deals you can find!
 Here are some expert tips on scoring some of the best cruise deals.

-What is the cheapest time to take a cruise?
+When is the cheapest time to take a cruise?

-First, avoid major holidays and school breaks if you want to save some serious cash.
+Avoid major holidays and school breaks if you want to save some serious cash.
 Instead, consider cruising during the off-season, like the week after New Year’s.
 You’ll have a better selection of cabins and can potentially save up to half the price!
 According to most travel agents, don’t even bother trying to find a bargain over Christmas – it’s just not happening without some luck.

-As for when to book, we suggest keeping your eyes peeled during “wave season” from January to March.
+We suggest keeping your eyes peeled during “wave season” from January to March.
 This is when cruise lines try to fill their future bookings and usually offer great incentives.
 It’s often best to book as far in advance as possible to ensure availability.

 Keep in mind that certain destinations have a limited cruising season, like Alaska from May to September which generally makes it a little more difficult to find cruise deals.
 However, the Caribbean has a much longer season and some companies sail year-round, so there will be deals to be had!
-And if you’re feeling adventurous, consider a repositioning cruise during the spring or fall when cruise lines move ships from one part of the world to another.
-You can often snag a bargain on these sailings!

 Book a cruise while still on board

 Booking a future cruise while still on board a current cruise is a money-saving option that many new cruisers don’t know about.
 It’s often referred to as a “next cruise” or “future cruise” booking, and almost every cruise line offers it.